Skip to content

 We are committed to sharing safeguarding partnership resources and ebriefings and in continuing to provide up to date information on a range of related topics, including reporting mechanisms such as mobile applications, The Stop App mobile app, Unseen mobile app, Safe Car Wash mobile app, social media campaigns, consultations and any national and/or annual Modern Slavery reports and related guidance.

 Recognising, reporting and responding to modern slavery and human trafficking is embedded within the Durham Safeguarding Adults Partnership training programmes and in collaboration and consultation with the council and Durham Constabulary.
-Key training competencies include recognising signs and indicators of modern slavery and human trafficking, recognising indicators of forced labour, how and where to share intelligence, local referral pathways for potential victims and how to make reports to the National Referral Mechanism (NRM), and raised awareness of the potential support needs for victims, and accessible support for example, National Modern Slavery Care Contract (MSVCC)..
+Key training competencies include recognising signs and indicators of modern slavery and human trafficking, recognising indicators of forced labour, how and where to share intelligence, local referral pathways for potential victims and how to make reports to the National Referral Mechanism (NRM), and raised awareness of the potential support needs for victims, and accessible support for example, National Modern Slavery Care Contract (MSVCC).

 In 2024-2025, we will continue to promote the opportunities provided by the local safeguarding partnerships to its workforce to ensure staff can remain informed of the local and national context of modern slavery and human trafficking issues.

 If any staff witness or suspect modern slavery or human trafficking is taking place, they can seek advice and support from internal/external colleagues, from our policies and from a range of websites.
 For example, promotion of confidential/whistleblowing reporting for concerns relating to suppliers.
-In line with statutory responsibilities and related guidance for local authorities as a first responder, the council, police and others, may need to make a notification where a potential victim of modern slavery is identified to the National Referral Mechanism (NRM).
+In line with statutory responsibilities and related guidance for local councils as a first responder, we, police and others, may need to make a notification where a potential victim of modern slavery is identified to the National Referral Mechanism (NRM).

 As a member of the local anti-slavery network (ASN), we are supportive of the networks' approach to develop a tiered approach to local modern slavery and human trafficking training.
 We are actively contributing to that development.
 The work follows a multi-agency training needs analysis led by the ASN (2023).